 So when people ask you what you do for a living, and you say you are a hacker, you tend to get an interesting response.
 They immediately start to see you as a demi-god of some sort.

 Your friends and family will be proud to be associated with you.
-They will be more than happy to bring technical or puzzle-like problems your way because they know you can solve them, and fast!
+They will be more than happy to bring technical or puzzle problems to you because they know you can solve them, and fast!

 In conclusion, the future of the ethical hacking profession is very bright.
 It promises an interesting high paying career opportunity, with 100% job guarantee.
 It’s not too late now to jump on the bandwagon and begin studying to become an ethical hacker.